canyonwalker: Roll to hit! (d&d)

 I've mentioned before that I like to use visual aids in my game.
 Experienced players can visualize what it looks like when I say "A row of hobgoblins stand up from behind the rocks"... but not all players are experienced.
 I can speak a verbal description like,

 “From behind the rocks you see burly humanoids, 6 ½ feet tall.
-They wear various kinds of leather or metal armor and have reddish-orange skin.
+They're wearing various kinds of leather or metal armor and have reddish-orange skin.
 They have large, pointed ears, tufts of reddish-brown body hair, feral eyes, and flat noses and chins.
 Some hurl javelins at you while others draw bowstrings back to their chins and shoot arrows.”

-But that sounds too much like Boxed Text, the bane of pref-fab adventure modules that players somehow always tune out until halfway through when realize it's Boxed Text and thus panic because that means it's important.
-I've rendered it here in a box so you get the idea. 🤣 But seriously, some players also don't work well converting words into pictures, a thing I know from my studies in educational and communication.
+But that sounds too much like Boxed Text, the bane of pref-fab adventure modules that players somehow always tune out until halfway through when realize it's Boxed Text; at which point they panic because Boxed Text means it's important.
+I've rendered it here in a box so you get the idea. 🤣 But seriously, some players also don't work well converting words into pictures, a thing I know from my studies in education and communication.
 So I use both words and the thing that helps many people visualize things better: pictures.

 ...but a hobgoblin SWARM gets interesting!
 (Mar 2026)